 As a result, the number of new eCommerce startups with online marketplace business models has increased significantly in recent years to sell products online.

 Nearly 41% of leaders say that eCommerce is their most lucrative channel of sales.

-There are various types of eCommerce platform business models, each with its own advantages and disadvantages.
+There are various types of B2B eCommerce Marketplace platform business models, each with its own advantages and disadvantages.
 Read on to learn which type might be best for you!

 What are B2B Marketplaces?

 Business-to-business or B2B marketplaces are online platforms that connect businesses.
 Businesses can use these marketplaces to improve their sourcing practices and make more informed purchasing decisions.
 They can also use them to sell their own products directly to companies within the umbrella of the B2B marketplace.

 The most famous example of B2B enterprise marketplaces is Alibaba’s Taobao, which is basically China’s version of eBay.
 It has more than 2 billion listings for all kinds of goods and services you could imagine.